Bradley-Hower/201-reading-notes/class-03.md

 `people[<index number>]`

-Index numbers begin with `0` and multidimentional arrays can be access with a secondary array number.
+Index numbers begin with `0` and multidimensional arrays can be accessed with a secondary array number.
 For example, to access 'librarian', we can use `people[0][1]`.

 ### Operators